Low Back Pain and Exercise: Why Keeping Moving Matters

 Why is movement so important?

-When your back is sore, the natural instinct is often to rest and avoid activity.
+When your low back is sore, the natural instinct is often to rest and avoid activity.
 That is completely understandable.
 But for most people, too much rest can actually slow recovery.

 Research consistently shows that staying active and exercising can help reduce pain, improve movement, build strength, and restore confidence (George et al., 2021; WHO, 2023; Zhou et al., 2024).